AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_attributes_rn.md

 ### Update the chat group extension fields

 Only the chat group owner and admins can call `updateGroupExtension` to update the extension fields of a chat group.
 The extension fields enable users to perform customized operations on a chat group.
-The length of extension fields can be a maximum of 8 KB in JSON format.
+The maximum length of each extension field is 8 KB, and it must be in the JSON format.

 The following code sample shows how to update the chat group extension fields: